zannloo/tp/docs/UserGuide.md

 - Must be a non-empty string.

 `ADDRESS`:
+- Must be a non-empty string.

+`STUDENT_ID`:
+- Must follow the format of a valid StudentId.
+  - `grp-XXX` where `XXX` is replaceable with any 3-digit number
+    - eg. `grp-001`

+`GROUP_ID`:
+  - Must follow the format of a valid GroupId.
+    - `XXXXA` where `XXXX` is replaceable with any 4-digit number and `A` is replaceable with any capitalised alphabet.
+      - eg. `8467U`

+`ADDRESS`:
 - Must be a non-empty string

 `TASK_INDEX`:
--Must be a **whole number**, which means it cannot contain decimals or fractions.
+- Must be a **whole number**, which means it cannot contain decimals or fractions.
--Must fall **within the range of 1 and the size of the task list** of the specified student or group.
+- Must fall **within the range of 1 and the size of the task list** of the specified student or group.

 ---
 <div class="page-break-before">